 Variety of Products: Rolling, 1-year and 5-year markets make this suitable for investors with different time horizons

 Competitive Interest Rates: Relative to the products offered I regard the interest rates as very good, and better than many of their competitors.
+Recent changes have seen rates cut, but this has been replicated across many other sites.

 There are also a few bad points:

 Volatile interest rates: Rates are in theory defined by supply and demand, but can be highly variable.
 This can become a problem if you are auto-invested, as you can inadvertently accept a very poor rate for re-investments.
+This has been fixed with the introduction of the new products.

 Cash Drag: If you have chosen to set your own rate, you may be waiting around a longer time to hit your rate (for instance, I choose 6% minimum for the 5-year market).
 Time spent unmatched reduces the effective rate you get as there is no interest paid while you are queuing.